tiffanyadu/100-days-of-code-2/log.md

 **Today's Progress:** Continued with the Intermediate Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

 **Thoughts:** Only managed to solve one scripting challenge tonight, Search and Replace.
 Had some trouble in the beginning when trying to figure out how to title case a string, then remembered that you can target the first letter of a string by using the charAt() method.
-At the same time, I learned that using brackets to select a string character (e.g., 'string[0]') is not a good idea because it's not fully supported by all browsers.
 I also learned that assignment operators (+, +=) offer faster performance when compared to the concat() method, so this is very good to know!